 Plus-1.5 to +2.5 teased up to +7.5 to +8.5 was profitable.
 Conversely, -7.5 to -8.5 teased down to -1.5 to -2.5 was also profitable.
 Wong calculated that the teams teased through these key numbers won 76.1% of the time collectively in his backtesting.
 Within a short amount of time bettors everywhere were betting these profitable subsets.
-The bets became known as Wong Teasers.
+The bets became known as Wong teasers.

 How Sportsbooks Prevent Profitable Teasers

 Naturally, the sportsbooks began to react.
 Their first knee-jerk reaction was to short the price of 6-point two-team teasers.
 Plus-100 payouts became rare, the payouts were now -120 or worse. -120 = 54.55% implied probability, so taking the square root of that implies a .7385 or 73.85% break even point for each leg.

 While -120 was still passable according to Wong’s data, some books went even further, lowering the payouts to -150 (60% or 77.46% breakeven per leg).
-Sportsbooks viewed Wong Teasers as a threat and reacted accordingly.
+Sportsbooks viewed Wong teasers as a threat and reacted accordingly.

 More recently, sportsbooks such as Kambi managed books, counteracted teasers by removing the fixed payout component of a teaser.
 Instead it is simply a parlay of alternate line prices.
 Take two -8.5 favorites and find the alternate line price for -2.5, which might be -310 each, and parlay those together producing a payout of -133.
 That would be the price offered by the Kambi managed book.

 Are Wong Teasers Dead?

-If sportsbooks have caught onto the Wong Teaser, is it still a viable sports betting angle?
+If sportsbooks have caught onto the Wong teaser, is it still a viable sports betting angle?
 That depends on what you have access to.
 There are sportsbooks that still offer decent odds on NFL teaser bets requiring three or more legs.
-Creative sports bettors can find 2-team 6pt teasers.
+Creative sports bettors can find two-team 6-point teasers.
 More on that later in this article.
 You can also find sportsbooks looking to block two-team teasers, but still offering advantageous payouts on three, four, five, or six-team teasers.
 Figuring out the per leg break even point of any teaser is as simple as taking the implied probability of the payout and then finding the square root to the power of how ever many legs are in the teaser.